carpentries-incubator/pangenomics/_episodes/04-get_homologues.md

 > ## Exercise 1:
 >
-> Lets explore one of the gene clusters that result from the intersection of all algorithms with grep command:
+> Let's explore one of the gene clusters that result from the intersection of all algorithms with grep command:
 >~~~
 > $ ls alg_intersection | grep clpX
 >~~~
 >{: .language-bash}
 >
 >Why do you think these genes are at the intersection?/
->Is this cluster gene essential for a living?/
+>Is this cluster gene essential for living?/
 >What other gene do you think can be in this output folder?/
 >
 >
 >> ## Solution
->>clpX is a gene that encodes a part of a protease found in mitochondria, which is essential for living.
+>>clpX is a gene that encodes part of a protease found in mitochondria, which is essential for living.
 The reason why they are in the intersection folder is that >>these cluster genes belong to the core genome
 > {: .solution}
 {: .challenge}